simonhaenisch/md-to-pdf/readme.md

 ---

-## Development
+## Customization/Development

-Clone this repo to your machine and run `npm i -g` within the directory.
+You can just start making changes to the files in this repository.
 NPM 5+ uses symlinks for local global packages, so all changes are reflected immediately without re-installing the package globally.
+This also means that you can just do a `git pull` to get the latest version onto your machine.

 Pull requests are welcome.
 Just keep it simple! 🤓